|

 and his last Hindi Film Swami Vivekananda.

-* Salil wrote the lyrics of about 10 Beatles songs in Bengali and recorded them.
+Salil wrote the lyrics for about 10 Beatles songs in Bengali and recorded them.

 Antara,Sabita and Sanchari sang the songs.
 I have heard the songs and I must say